arvidn/libtorrent/docs/projects.rst

 qBittorrent
 -----------

-qBittorrent_ is a QT bittorrent client available for linux (likely portable to most other desktops as well).
+qBittorrent_ is a QT bittorrent client available for Linux (likely portable to most other desktops as well).
 Written by Christophe Dumez.

 .. _qBittorrent: http://www.qbittorrent.org/

-tonidoplug
+Tonidoplug
 ----------

-Tonidoplug_ is a tiny, low-power, low-cost home server and NAS device powered by Tonido software that allows you to access your apps, files, music and media from anywhere.
+Tonidoplug_ is a tiny, low-power, low-cost home server and NAS device powered by Tonido software that allows you to access your applications, files, music and media from anywhere.

 .. _Tonidoplug: http://www.tonidoplug.com/